 Tasmania - Western Explorer or Bust

 Today was the day we would reach the Western Explorer, dubbed the “Road to Nowhere” when it was completed in the 1990s.
-Where else would one go after seeing the “Edge of the World” anyway?
+Where else would one go after standing at the “Edge of the World” anyway?

 After following the 4WD track back to the next fish shack community, we were on bitumen until we reached the Western Explorer and then it would be gravel all the way to Corinna.
 The vast rolling bush land we had gazed upon from atop Milkshake Hills would engulf us and hopefully not spit us out.